OpenQDev/ExtractECRepos/README.md

 `python3 extract.py polygon.toml`

-2. get your toml and csv file from the results folder
+2. get your toml and csv file from the /results folder

+## Compare two csv files for their links

+This script will automatically look for any columns called "repo_link" or "githubLink" in two csv files and output a summary of the repos that are new to one or the other file.

+Same pre-requisites as mentioned above

+1. in the CLI:

+`python3 compareCSV.py <csv_file_name1> <csv_file_name2>`

+For example:

+`python3 compareCSV.py polygon.csv polygon_new.csv`

+1. get your toml and csv file from the /comparison-results folder